seg1129/GroceryShopping/README.md

 ### Requirements
   * Go is installed and GOPATH is set up
   * NPM is installed and set up
+  * you have node js version 8.9 or higher (this is needed to support angular V6)
   * Postgres is installed and set up locally using port 5432
+  * make sure ports 8080 and 4200 are not currently being used by another application

 ### Setup database
   * Create database: `createdb -T template0 grocerylist`